 What Is a Green Card?

 A Green Card, officially known as a Permanent Resident Card, allows someone who is not a U.S. citizen to live and work permanently in the United States.
 Green Card holders, also known as permanent residents, are granted many of the same rights and responsibilities as U.S. citizens.
-Some key benefits of having a Green Card include:
+Some key benefits of having a Green Card include:- The legal right to live permanently in the U.S. (as long as you abide by certain terms)

 - Ability to work for almost any U.S. employer